Xilinx/PYNQ/docs/source/pynq_cli.rst

 Therefore, to add new functionalities to the PYNQ CLI, it is sufficient to make a new executable available that follow this naming structure.
-For example, to download the collatoral for all installed notebooks, the ``pynq-get-notebooks`` executable is created, and it will be called by typing ``pynq get-notebooks`` in the command line.
+For example, to download the collateral for all installed notebooks, the ``pynq-get-notebooks`` executable is created, and it will be called by typing ``pynq get-notebooks`` in the command line.

 Printing the Help Message